 We provide support to help you regain your well being.
 Our mission statement is to promote "Wellness through Art."

-The philosophy of Arts for Health is for everyone to have the right to be creative, no matter what their circumstances.
+The philosophy of Arts for Health is that everyone has the right to be creative no matter what their circumstances.
 The arts can provide inspiration, motivation and opportunity for self-expression, from which emerges a sense of self, independence and dignity.

 Our Charities Commission Registration Number is CC34484.

 Date: Saturday, 22nd February 2020 (9am until 2pm)

 Where: Norris Ward Park, Hamilton (opposite Hamilton Girls High)

 Enjoy a summer's lazy day at Norris Ward Park right in the middle of Hamilton (opposite Hamilton Girls High).
 Meet local artists and craftspeople, try tasty treats, have a go at one of our mini art classes, henna tattoos, art therapy sand-trays, or our popular "Paint Pours".
 If that is too strenuous, consider eating ice cream under big leafy trees and listening to free music and entertainment while the kids get their faces painted and play on the bouncy castle.